 Generator Guide

-Generator After-Outage Checklist: Maintenance Before You Put It Away
+Generator After-Outage Checklist: Maintenance Before Storage

 What to do after using a generator in an outage, including cool-down, refueling safety, oil checks, cords, CO alarms, fuel storage, and service notes.